gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 |      | on the network-node)  |                  |
 +------+-----------------------+------------------+

+The *internal KVM network* is a network needed because our virtual machines does not have real public IP addresses, therefore we need to allow them to communicate through the physical node.
+The libvirt daemon will automatically assign an IP address to this interface and set the needed iptables rules in order to configure the NAT and allow the machine to connect to the internet.
+On a production environment, you will not have this interface.

+The *internal network* is a trusted network used by all the OpenStack services to communicate to each other.
+Usually, you wouldn't setup a strict firewall on this ip address.

+The *public network* is the network exposed to the Internet.
+In our case we are using a non-routable IP range because of the constraints imposed by the tutorial setup, but on a production environment you will use public ip addresses instead and will setup a firewall in order to only allow connection on specific ports.

+The *OpenStack private network* is the internal network of the OpenStack virtual machines.
+The virtual machines need to communicate with the network node, (unless a "multinode setup is used") and among them, therefore this network is configured only on the network node (that also need to have an IP address in it) and the compute nodes, which only need to have an interface on this network attached to a bridge the virtual machines will be attached to.
+On a production environment you would probably use a separated L2 network for this, either by using VLANs or using a second physical interface.

 The following diagram shows both the network layout of the physical machines and of the virtual machines running in it: